Skip to Content

 They are trendy among gardeners with limited space available, who want a greenhouse to start their seedlings early, or who need high humidity to propagate certain plants when used indoors.

 One of the good aspects of mini-plastic greenhouses is that they are pretty easy to make.
-Indeed, there are plenty of commercially made options out there to choose from, but gardeners can also construct their own.
+Indeed, there are plenty of commercially made options, but gardeners can also construct their own.

 It’s as simple as building a makeshift frame out of wire and fitting it with a plastic cover.
 If you would instead purchase one, they’re not too expensive, especially when compared to larger-sized glass greenhouses.